Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 If you generated NMake Makefiles with cmake (like I do), then compile Sigil by typing `nmake` (at the same command-prompt you just configured with) to begin building Sigil.
 If it completes without error, you're ready to build the installer package (leave the command prompt open).

 If you generated Visual Studio 2015 projects/solutions, then open the Sigil.sln file in the build directory; make sure the solution configuration is set to "Release"; select the ALL_BUILD project in the Solution Explorer and build the ALL_BUILD project from the Build menu (Build->Build ALL_BUILD). **Note: don't build the solution**.
 If it completes without error, you're ready to build the installer package.
+It is not possible at this time build a Debug version of Sigil with Visual Studio.
+So make sure the solution configuration is changed to build "Release" only.

 ### Building the Sigil installer package